SofaPirate/Plaquette/_sources/DigitalIn.rst.txt

 The ``mode`` specifies the behavior of the component attached to the pin:

-- in ``DEFAULT`` mode (default) the unit will be "on" when the voltage on the pin is high (Vref, typically 5V)
+- in ``DIRECT`` mode (default) the unit will be "on" when the voltage on the pin is high (Vref, typically 5V)
 - in ``INVERTED`` mode the unit will be "on" when the voltage on the pin is low (GND)
-- in ``PULLUP`` mode the internal 20K pullup resistor is used, which simplifies the use of switches and buttons
+- in ``INTERNAL_PULLUP`` mode the internal 20K pullup resistor is used, which simplifies the use of switches and buttons

 Debouncing
 ----------